 Our Board of Directors

-Joining Mike McCabe on the Blue Jean Nation board of directors are nine citizens with a broad range of experience in varied capacities.
+Joining Mike McCabe on the Blue Jean Nation board of directors are eight citizens with a broad range of experience in varied capacities.

 Katie Schierl, a Neenah homemaker and longtime advocate for people with disabilities, is the board vice president.
 She formerly worked for WGBA-TV 26 and Guardian Life Insurance Company.
 She is active in Wisconsin United to Amend.

-David Pauly of Madison is the board treasurer.
+David Pauly of Plymouth is the board treasurer.
 He retired in 2013 as chairman and chief executive officer of Capitol Insurance Companies after a lengthy career in the insurance industry.

 Sarah Lloyd of Wisconsin Dells farms with her husband and his family in Columbia County.
 Sarah also works for the Wisconsin Farmers Union on local and regional food system development and sits on the National Dairy Board.